ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/libhugetlbfs/_index.md

 prerequisites:
     - An Arm server or virtual machine instance from a cloud service provider with Ubuntu installed
-    - Knowledge to build MySQL server and run the sysbench benchmark test
+    - Knowledge of how to build a MySQL server and run the sysbench benchmark test

 author_primary: Bolt Liu